-I am a second year PhD student at the Interact-lab from the Department of Informatics of the University of Sussex.
-Under the supervision from Prof. Sriram Subramanian, my research work is focused on computational approaches for user interfaces (UI) design.
+I am a research fellow in Interactive Graphics at the Interact-lab from the University of Sussex.
+Under the supervision from Prof. Sriram Subramanian, I completed my PhD on computational 3D interaction techniques for immersive Virtual Reality.

 Before joining to the Interact-lab, I received my MSc in Electronics at the National Institute of Technology of Mexico.

 I am interested on optimisation techniques to improve human factors in Virtual Reality.
 I am currently working on the principles of wavefront manipulation and metamaterials to explore a combination of acoustic levitation, mid-air haptics and parametric audio.

 - Department of Engineering and Informatics

 VR applications are widely used, involving increasingly challenging conditions such as realism, the feeling of presence and comfort.
 Full body tracking interactions improve naturalness in VR interfaces.
 Nevertheless, this kind of interactions involves large movements resulting in high physical effort.
 Erg-O project introduces “Ergonomic Retargeting” which focusses on improving user’s comfort in full body interactions in VR by warping the 3D space with controlled distortions reducing user’s movement ratios (reducing effort) and hacking users perception to create the illusion of interaction with all elements in the original place.

 NaviFields quantifies the requirements for precise navigation of each point of the environment, allowing natural navigation within relevant areas, while scaling users’ displacements when travelling across non-relevant spaces.
 This expands the size of the navigable space, retains the natural navigation metaphor and still allows for areas with precise control of the virtual head.